 - Provide high quality specialist teaching so every pupil can develop a wide appreciation, understanding and love of music and fulfil their individual potential.

 - Encourage every child to extend their musical experience beyond the classroom.

 - Give pupils opportunities to perform in front of an audience.

 All children are taught music as part of the curriculum by a specialist teacher.
 Music is taught in an enjoyable and practical way, which centres on singing and use of tuned and untuned percussion instruments.
 Children listen to a range of genres and styles of music, as well as learning how to create and compose music of their own.

 From Reception, children are also able to take advantage of the expert tuition on offer from our team of visiting music peripatetic teachers.
-We offer individual music lessons in piano, clarinet, flute, saxophone, trumpet, guitar, electric guitar, violin, drums and singing.
+We offer individual music lessons in piano, keyboard, recorder, clarinet, flute, violin, drums and singing.
 Separate charges apply for these individual lessons dependent on the instrument.
 Costs are available from the school office.